reservoirman/SEAL/HW3.md

 ###4. (a) Applicative-order evaluation
 In this case, incw() and incx() will be evaluated before foo(), and their values (9 and 13 respectively) passed on to foo.
-Therefore, changing x to 4 is irrelevant.
+Changing x to 4 is irrelevant because incx has already returned.
 Final output of the program is:
 ```
 19
 13